HosseinAnari/RM/Readme.md

    <argument keys>
    --database_path or -dp
-      gives path to the pangenome database.
+      path to the pangenome database.
    --proteomes_file or -pf
-      gives a text file containing paths to FASTA files of proteomes; each in a seperated line.
+      a text file containing paths to FASTA files of proteomes; each in a seperated line.

 <add_genomes or ag>